JeongTaekBang/cwkGuides-2/guides/2025/02/20250204-how-i-picked-my-favorites-from-tons-of-photoshop-brushes-with-ai.md

 ## Practical Example for Replicating a Style

-Cursor supports project level rules: `.cursor/rules/your-rule.mdc`
+Cursor supports project-level rules through `.cursor/rules/` directory.
+Each rule file uses the `.mdc` extension for Markdown with custom metadata.

-Suppose you create a brush-recommendations-rule.mdc file and add instructions like the following:
+Let's create a brush recommendation rule file at `.cursor/rules/brush-recommendations.mdc` with the following structure:

 ```plaintext